artnaz/wavetrend-3d/README.md

 * The TradingView implementation excels in beautiful views and customisation.
 Here we do not support many of those settings (yet), e.g. emphasising a certain series or separating the three dimensions.
-* Similarly, signals like crossover, median crosses and divergences are not labeled (yet)